Powerlearnproject/se-day1-assignment-dazzling-bright/README.md

 ### Part 1: Introduction to Software Engineering

-1. **Explain what software engineering is and discuss its importance in the technology industry.**
+1. **Which of the following best describes software engineering?**

+The process of designing, developing, and maintaining software.
-   - Software engineering is the process of designing, developing, testing, and maintaining software using systematic methods and principles.
+Software engineering is the process of designing, developing, testing, and maintaining software using systematic methods and principles.
 It applies engineering techniques to ensure software is reliable, efficient, and scalable.

 2. **Identify and describe at least three key milestones in the evolution of software engineering.**

    - **1950s – Early Programming Languages**:
      The development of languages like FORTRAN and COBOL marked the beginning of more accessible programming, allowing engineers to write more complex software.

    - **1968 – NATO Software Engineering Conference**:
      This conference highlighted the "software crisis," where demand for software outpaced developers' ability to produce it, establishing software engineering as a formal discipline.